-From the end of the Hollyford Road, follow signs toward Humboldt Falls.
+From the end of Hollyford Road, follow signs toward Humboldt Falls.
 The beginning of the track takes you onto a metal platform and up a series of metal steps, all while overlooking the mountains in the distance.

 Afterwards, cross the Moraine Creek swinging bridge over Hollyford River to enter the rainforest.
 The bridge is not wide but two people can fit side by side snugly.
-On the other side of the bridge, the gravelled path is wide and easy to follow.
+On the other side of the bridge, the graveled path is wide and easy to follow.
 The walk is somewhat of a climb but it is not very long and nevertheless quite easy.

 These falls are impressive and visible most of the year but to truly experience their beauty, the best time is in spring.

 It’s a bit of a deture from Milford Sound to Humboldt Falls but on the way never the less.
 Take a 2 hour boat trip in the Milford Sounds.
 It really is spectacular and well worth it.
 If you’d rather someone else drive while you soak up the scenery (it’s a long drive of 118m) then take a bus tour which includes the cruise and a walk, which leave from Te Anau.
 You’ll need to read about how much it costs to park in Milford Sound before you decide whether to take your car or not.